A performance characterization of quantum generative models: Numerical Results

 Overall, QGAN performs slightly better than the QCBM for both 2D and 3D data, although the differences are smaller than the variations due to circuit architecture and normalization.
-In the 2D case, the discrete copula architecture with a PIT normalization was the most performant, and the standard discrete architecture with a min-max normalization was the least performant.
-The performance of the continuous architecture is somewhat comparable, yet worse than the discrete copula architecture for the mixed gaussian and stocks data sets.
-For the O and the X data sets, it behaves similarly to the discrete standard circuit, though a quantitative statement is hard to make because of the size of the error bars.
-In the 3D case, the situation is different, with the continuous circuits having lower KL divergence for the mixed Gaussian and O data sets and a similar behavior to the 2D case for the stocks and X data sets.
+In the 2D case, the discrete copula architecture with a PIT normalization was the most performant, and the standard discrete architecture and both continuous models were worse.
+The difference in performance was mostly for the O and X data sets.
+In the 3D case, the situation is different.
+The continuous circuits performed similarly or better than the discrete for the O, MG and Stocks data sets.
+For the X data set the continuous models perform poorly compared to the discrete PIT architecture but better than the discrete min-max circuit.

 Interestingly, the continuous architecture does not benefit from the PIT at the same level as the discrete architecture.
 This could be due to several factors: 1.\,The specific choice of hyper-parameters could be favoring the min-max normalization.
 2.\,The quantum circuit ansatz for the continuous GAN is the same for PIT and min-max normalization, which is not true for the discrete QGAN (as is the case for the QCBM).
 3.\,The circuits might not have been deep enough.
 4.\,It still needs to learn the structure of the marginal distributions, which is not enforced by the circuit architecture.